 National Building Code of Canada

-In the 2005 edition of the National Building Code a number of additional references to preservative treatment were added and the previous requirements were clarified:
+The 2015 edition of the National Building Code contains a number of references to preservative treatment:

-In termite areas, pressure-treated wood conforming to CAN/CSA-O80.1 is required unless the clearance to the ground below is more than 450mm and visible for inspection.
+- In termite areas, pressure-treated wood conforming to CAN/CSA-O80.1 is required unless the clearance to the ground below is more than 450 mm and visible for inspection.

 As with all other requirements of the National Building Code, the NBCC references to pressure-treated wood should be regarded as requirements to meet minimum standards of performance.
-The NBCC does not cover all applications where pressure-treated wood may be used to prolong the life of the wood products in service.
+The NBCC does not prescribe for all applications where pressure-treated wood may be used to prolong the life of the wood products in service.